kekdoso/feup-rcom-lab3/README.md

 </details>

 ## Overview
-This is the third project for the Computer Networks course unit at FEUP.
+This is the third project for the Computer Networks course unit at FEUP (2nd semester of 2022/23).

 ## Main goal
 Implement and test a data communication protocol involving: